Walmart+ adds free Paramount+ streaming for subscribers - NewsBreak

 The retailer will soon be offering a Paramount+ subscription to Walmart+ members at no additional charge.

 The new benefit will be available starting next month, Walmart announced.
-Members will be subscribed to the Paramount+ Essential tier, which is the service’s ad-supported version.Man killed at Pecan Street: Mobile Police investigate
+Members will be subscribed to the Paramount+ Essential tier, which is the service’s ad-supported version.Recalled Capri Sun may contain cleaning solution

 The company’s Walmart+ service currently offers free shipping with no minimum order, free same-day grocery delivery from local Walmart locations and fuel discounts, among other benefits.
 But Walmart is apparently aiming to grow its subscriber base as it tries to compete with Amazon, whose Prime subscription boasts a number of consumer benefits, including Prime Video.